 - Plant five trees at the Greenway Improvement weekend event.

 - Visit senior citizens three times per month.

-Assigning actions or activities will help you focus efforts, and to make sure you, staff, and volunteers are consistently working to meet thee goals.
+Assigning actions or activities will help you focus efforts and make sure you, staff, and volunteers consistently meet these goals.
 You’ll also want to identify indicators of success and strategies to measure goal attainment.

 |Goal||Activities||Indicator||Means of Measurement|